 To comply with new ED requirements for proprietary schools, Pacifica Graduate Institute applied to the California Bureau for Private Postsecondary Education (BPPE) and in April 2014 was approved to operate by means of accreditation.
 This approval to operate signifies that an institution is in compliance with state standards as set forth in the Private Postsecondary Education Act.
 For more information, visit Pacifica's Student Consumer Information webpage.
 This institution is a private institution approved to operate by the California Bureau for Private Postsecondary Education.
 Approval to operate means the institution is compliant with the minimum standards contained in the California Private Postsecondary Education Act of 2009 (as amended) and Division 7.5 of Title 5 of the California Code of Regulations.
-School Performance Fact Sheets:

-- M.A./Ph.D.
-Clinical Psychology - Psy.D.
-Counseling Psychology - M.A.
-Counseling - M.A.
-Depth Psychology and Creativity - M.A./Ph.D.
-Mythological Studies with Emphasis in Depth Psychology - M.A./Ph.D. in Depth Psychology Please note that the data collection process only yields results based on the number of participants.
+As a prospective student, you are encouraged to review this catalog prior to signing an enrollment agreement.
+You are also encouraged to review the School Performance Fact Sheet, which must be provided to you prior to signing an enrollment agreement.
+School Performance Face Sheets are published on Pacifica Graduate Institute's Student Consumer Information webpage.
+Please note that the data collection process only yields results based on the number of participants.
 Thus, lower numbers coincide with the low number of participants.
 School Performance Fact Sheets (SPFS) are a state required document that has required regulatory fields that must be submitted.
 Institutions and the State have been working together to meet these requirements when an institution does not meet the standard undergrad or certificate programs.
-Pacifica Graduate Institute (PGI), began an Alumni survey to attempt to calculate the require data in correlation with the Bureau of Labor Statistics (BLS) database, to provide an example when possible. • PGI completes the required data for On-Time Completion rates based what the Department of Education (DE) considers on-time completion to be, typically 5 years for a doctoral program. - PGI data on Graduates Available for Employment are based on survey data for Graduates Employed in the Field.
+Pacifica Graduate Institute (PGI), began an Alumni survey to attempt to calculate the require data in correlation with the Bureau of Labor Statistics (BLS) database, to provide an example when possible.
+PGI completes the required data for On-Time Completion rates based what the Department of Education (DE) considers on-time completion to be, typically 5 years for a doctoral program. - PGI data on Graduates Available for Employment are based on survey data for Graduates Employed in the Field.
 Since Graduates Employed in the Field are extremely undercounted, the Placement Rate Employed in the Field may not reflect a true or accurate percentage. - Many PGI Programs may result in freelance or self-employment.
-This type of work may not be reported or accounted for in a consistent or quantitative manner that meets the required fields on the SPFS. - View the 2019-2020 Time to Completion Pie Charts.
+This type of work may not be reported or accounted for in a consistent or quantitative manner that meets the required fields on the SPFS. - Additional student learning and persistence data are available on the Pacifica's Student Learning & Persistence webpage.

-Other Resources for job and career information that may be useful:

-- Bureau of Labor Statistics (BLS)

-- Standard Occupation Classification (SOC)

-- Pacifica Graduate Institute Alumni Association

-Please note, therefore, that the performance data relies solely on student survey.
+Other Resources for job and career information that may be useful: - Bureau of Labor Statistics (BLS) - Standard Occupation Classification (SOC) - Pacifica Graduate Institute Alumni Association Please note, therefore, that the performance data relies solely on student survey.
 BPPE Annual Report: